 Deferring admission?
 You must also submit your deferral request prior to the deadline for the term you wish to begin.
 For example, if you want to defer to fall term, you must complete the change of term form prior to the application deadline for fall term, which is August 1.

 Step 4: Check the status of your application by logging back into your online application.
 You will receive an admission decision based on the timeline above.

 Interested in taking one of our online CS courses, but don’t want to do the whole degree?

-Non-degree seeking students who meet the pre-requisites for the course may enroll if there is space available.
+Non-degree seeking students who meet the pre-requisites for the course may enroll in CS 161, CS 162, and any 300 or 400 level CS course if there is space available.
 Priority goes to degree-seeking students.

 Ready to sign up for non-degree classes?
 Follow these steps:

 - Select which course you wish to take.
 Look at the course catalog to ensure you meet the course pre-requisites.
 Note that CS 225, CS 261, CS 271, and CS 290 are NOT open to non-degree students.